OdonataResearchLLC/lisp-unit/README.md

 2. Load using [Quicklisp][] : `(ql:quickload :lisp-unit)`.
 3. Load using [ASDF][] : `(asdf:load-system :lisp-unit)`.

-## Version 0.9.3 Features
+## Version 0.9.4 Features

-A comprehensive test results database has been implemented for Version 0.9.3. `run-tests` and `run-tags` return the test results database object.
-Two new functions have been added for examining the results, `print-failures` and `print-errors`.
+Output for the [Test Anything Protocol][TAP] has been implemented as an extension by [Ryan Davis][ryepup] of AccelerationNet.
+Ryan is also responsible for the signal test completion feature that is used for the [TAP][] output.

 ## Version 1 Remaining Tasks